gapesasi/gapesasi/README.md

 ### Hello!
 My name is Gabriel Pereira👋
 - 🌱I'm currently studying as hard as I can to be a Java backend developer.
-- 🔨Although I want to be a backend dev, I have worked in real projects being fullstack using:
+- 🔨Although I want to be a backend dev, I have worked in real projects being a fullstack using:

   - React + NodeJs + Firebase
   - React + NodeJs + MySQL
-  - Flutter + NodeJs + MySQL

 <br>